 Can I access GoodWaysToWin.com on my phone or tablet?

 GoodWaysToWin.com is fully mobile responsive so that it can be viewed on most Computers, Laptops, Tablets, and Smartphones.
 GoodWaysToWin.com is fully compatible with Google Chrome, Firefox, and Windows 9 onwards.
-For any more questions on the accessibility of GoodWaysToWin.com or advice on how to view this website better please visit our Contact Us page.
+For any more questions on the accessibility of GoodWaysToWin.com or advice on how to view this website better please visit our Contact Us page or email us at [email protected].

 I am having problems logging in to my account, what can I do?

 Your username is the e-mail you used to set up your account.
-You can change your password on the Forgot your Password page.
+You can change your password on the Forgotten Password page.
 Just enter your email address and we’ll send you a link to reset your password.

 How can I make a complaint?